eiriklied/coffee_script_article/README.md

     else
       $("#error").show()

-It's not too difficult to see that the CoffeeScript code has less noise and it is easier to view what is actually going on.
+It's not too difficult to see that the CoffeeScript code has less noise and it is easier to see what is actually going on – at least once you get used to it.

-CoffeeScript has several other options that improve readability of your code and helps you to avoid errors.
-We will in the following sections review some of them.

 #### Automatic scoping of variables